dotnet/designs/accepted/install-locations.md

 * Linux - the host searches in `/usr/share/dotnet` as a fallback, but the installer may pick a different default based on the requirements of the specific distro/configuration.
 In such case the install is effectively just like the global install to custom location described below.
 If correctly registered the host will search the custom location first.
 * macOS - `/usr/local/share/dotnet`

+Typically the muxer from this install is registered to be readily accessible without specifying full path.
+The exact mechanism is platform specific, for example on Windows this means that the muxer is added to the `PATH`.

-*This type of install is supported by .NET Core 2.2 and earlier.*
+*This type of install is supported on all versions of .NET Core.*

 ### Global install to custom location
 .NET Core is installed globally for the machine but into a non-default (custom) location.
 The location of the install is stored in platform specific configuration so that it can be found by everything on the system (and by all users).

 This type of install should effectively behave the same as install to the default location.
 Can be used to put .NET Core on a different drive to save space on the system drive, or to serve other purposes.
+Typically the muxer from this install is registered to be readily accessible without specifying full path.
+The exact mechanism is platform specific, for example on Windows this means that the muxer is added to the `PATH`.

+Installer behavior:
+* There can only be one globally registered location.
+* The installer should query the system for existing .NET Core global installs.
+If it finds any, it should only install to the already registered location, it should not install to a new location.

-*This type of install will for sure be supported by .NET Core 3.0 on Windows, other cases are not yet committed.*
+*Custom install locations are supported for .NET Core 3.0 on Windows, other cases are not yet committed.*

+Global installs (both default or custom location) are registered in a well know location:
+* Windows - registry `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation` (32-bit view only)
+* Linux/macOS - file `/etc/dotnet/install_location.conf`

 ### Per-user install
 .NET Core installation which is per-user, thus doesn't require admin/root access to the machine.
 Otherwise it should behave just like a global install, but only accessible to the user which installed it.